dayaLeCap/Programaenpython/README.md

 my first program in phyton

+NAME:
-name: Dayana Lema and Daniela Yumbo
+Dayana Lema and Daniela Yumbo
+SUBJECT: PROGRAMING I

 Square Root Calculator in Python
 This is a simple Python program that calculates the square root of a number.
 It also handles the situation where attempting to calculate the square root of a negative number.
 Features